Shaping agendas for the more sustainable use of digital technologies in universities

 AI and Sustainability: Environmental and Social Impacts

-This talk explores the hidden impacts of artificial intelligence technologies, from carbon emissions and water consumption, to e-waste, geopolitics, and ethical concerns around rare metals.
-This talk examines the growing ecological footprint of the 'AI revolution' while highlighting promising solutions and the crucial balance between technological advancement and panetary stewardship.
+This talk explores the hidden impacts of artificial intelligence technologies, from carbon emissions and water consumption, to e-waste, and ethical concerns around rare metals.
+This talk examines the growing ecological footprint of the 'AI revolution' while discussing the crucial balance between technological advancement and planetary stewardship

 Remote Working: The Future or a Flawed Fantasy?